 - Renovations: $1,000 per year (assuming a $10,000 home upgrade once every decade or so)

 - Maintenance and repairs: $4,599 per year (1% of home value)

 - Mortgage: $1,931 per month (10% down payment, 25-year amortization at 2.59%)

-And if you’re doing the maths with me, you would realize that the total cost of living in this house comes to a whopping $2,999 per month, or $35,987 per year, which is roughly 60% of the median household income in Canada.
+And if you’re doing the maths with me, you would realize that the total cost of living in this house comes to a whopping $2,999 per month, or $35,987 per year.
+Terrifying!

 Now meet Couple #2: Venus and Vulcan, happy renters who got bitten by the wanderlust bug.

-When they’re not hiking the Appalachian trail, visiting temples in Myanmar or sampling foie gras sandwiches in Provence, Venus and Vulcan stay in an average 2-bedroom Hamilton apartment that costs $1,800 per month in rent, utilities included.
+When they’re not hiking the Appalachian trail, visiting temples in Myanmar, or sampling foie gras sandwiches in Provence, Venus and Vulcan stay in an average 2-bedroom apartment that costs $1,800 per month in rent, utilities included.